 “The central part of our life of faith is in the first place nothing to do with morals, or what we do.
 It’s a receiving something.
 It’s someone having done something for us.
 That seems to me to be absolutely vital.
 One of the terrible things that happens in our culture at the moment is the ellision of faith and morals.
 With the result that we’re supposed to know that Jesus died to save our sins, and therefore to behave in a certain way; rather than, for us to become aware of [the murdered, forgiving victim] coming back to us and therefore finding ourselves behaving in different ways.
 These are two very different phenomena.
 Being able to sit — relax, if you like — in the regard of someone who is coming towards us , is a very different thing from knowing something as a theory and saying ‘Since he has done that, therefore I must do that.'”

 Alison’s comments (from his Jan.
-2004 lecture titled “Embodying ‘God’s Earth-shaking Mercy’”) remind me so much of a favourite quote: “Jesus did not come to make bad people good or good people better.
+2004 lecture titled “Embodying ‘God’s Earth-shaking Mercy’“) remind me so much of a favourite quote: “Jesus did not come to make bad people good or good people better.
 He came to give life to the dead.”
-(I don’t know where the quote originated.)
+(I don’t know where the quote originated, though it may have been Darryl Dash.)
 It’s not about morality and being good.
 It’s about the experience of being truly alive, in the flow of life, alive in G-d.

 Rivalistic desire is utterly averse to the demonstration of another possibility of desire, one that’s freely offered to us as a means to being different from the way we are, to having real and lasting peace.
 This other possibility is generally seen as an obstacle to our own desire, because it reveals that the truth of rivalistic desire (sin, the way we routinely live) is death.